netham45/screamrouter/readme.md

 * Problem: The audio is choppy when I use high channel setups such as 7.1 32-bit
 * Solution: Turn down your bit depth.
 8 channels at 32-bit 48000kHz is over 12Mb/s, this is a lot for real-time audio.
 16-bit will halve your bitrate.
 Consider 5.1 or Stereo.

+* Problem: My Raspberry Pi keeps cutting out during streaming
+* Solution: Consider a better USB wifi card for the Raspberry Pi.
+They have weak wifi reception.
+Consider setting the sink to the lowest possible bitrate, too.